-The "Basic Policy of the Ministry of Education, Culture, Sports, Science and Technology for Supporting Diverse Career Paths for Young Researchers with Doctoral Qualifications Employed with Public Research Funds" (December 20, 2011, Council for Science and Technology, Committee on Human Resources) calls for "active efforts to support public R&D institutions and Principal Investigators that employ young researchers with doctoral qualification with public research funds, with the aim of securing diverse career paths in Japan and other countries for young researchers with doctoral qualifications.
-Also, the "6th Science and Technology Innovation Basic Plan" (Cabinet decision of March 26, 2021) also sets targets regarding the "expansion of career paths and mobility to industry."
+The "6th Science and Technology Innovation Basic Plan" (Cabinet decision of March 26, 2021) sets targets regarding the "environments that provide excellent young researchers with prospects for activities in various fields, including academia, industry and government".
 Furthermore, the "Guideline for the Employment and Training of Postdoctoral (December 3, 2020, the Committee on Human Resources, Council for Science and Technology Policy) states that "it is essential that doctorate human resources with high level specialization and advanced research skills should help drive innovation by contributing in a wide range of positions, including at venture companies and global corporations, and accordingly, initiatives are needed for the diversification of career paths after the completion of the postdoctoral period."
+Based on this, when a project is selected in this call for R&D applications and young researchers such as specially-appointed researchers and postdoctoral research funds, or public invitation-type education research funds for universities), the institution concerned should make active efforts to support those researchers in securing diverse career paths.

-Based on this, when a project is selected in this call for R&D applications and young researchers such as specially-appointed researchers and postdoctoral researchers are to be employed with public research funds (competitive research funds or other project research funds, or public invitation-type education research funds for universities), the institution concerned should make active efforts to support those researchers in securing diverse career paths.
 Institutions should also consider using indirect funds in these efforts.